 |Other Learning Experiences||Practical placements: Approximately 9 months at 1 day per week or equivalent.
 Students aim to complete 480 practicum hours combined across PSY537 and PSY538.
 This target includes 180-200 direct client contact hours.|

 To pass the unit as a whole, students must pass each assessable component.
-While this unit is entered as an Ungraded Pass as it is viewed as competency-based unit and students can benefit from grades for some assessable components.
-Achieving a level of competency is considered essential for you to transition to an external placement in the agencies that take our students, as well as providing a duty of care to clients seen in the clinic.
+This unit is entered as an Ungraded Pass as it is viewed as competency-based unit.
+Achieving a level of competency is considered essential to transition to an external placement, as well as providing a duty of care to clients seen in the clinic.

 |Prerequisites||Enrolment in MAppPsych (Clinical), DPsych (Clinical) or MAppPsych (Clinical)/PhD; concurrent enrolment in or successful completion of PSY669 Psychotherapy in Practice; and concurrent enrolment with, or successful completion of, PSY664 Clinical Psychology: Working with Children and Families and PSY662 Psychological Assessment: Theory and Method; Provisional Registration as a Psychologist with Psychology Board of Australia; Police Check and Working with Children Check.|

 |Exclusions||Students who have successfully completed PSY561 Clinical Psychology: Internal Practicum may not enrol in this unit for credit.
 Students who have current mental health issues or major health issues impacting on their practice should raise this with the unit chair prior to enrolment.
 In accordance with the AHPRA guidelines, competency to practice may affect a student's ability to enrol in the practicum or require them to withdraw from the practicum as per AHPRA guidelines.|